JonathanSweeney-NOAA/github-NOAA/README.md

 * Set up 2-factor authentication under your user settings

 ## Installing Git on Windows
-Windows does not come with git pre-installed.
+Windows does not come with Git pre-installed.
 You will have to put in a JIRA ticket to have Git installed on your work machine, if it you haven't installed it previously.
 ITS is familiar with this request, but installation instructions can be found [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) if needed.

 ## Using Git Bash
 The command line interface is the preferred method to use Git.
-Unfortunately Windows doens't have a Bash terminal, so Git has included one in your Windows install.
+Unfortunately Windows doesn't have a Bash terminal, so Git has included one in your Windows install.

 To open Git Bash, type "git" in the Windows search bar and click on Git Bash.
 It's a good idea to pin this to your task bar for easy access in the future.

+When Git Bash opens, type `ls` to see what your directory you're currently in.
+If nothing prints, type `ls /c` to navigate to your C: drive.
+From there you can use the commands described below to navigate to wherever it is you keep your NOAA projects.

 There are only really two Bash commands you need to know: `ls` and `cd`. `ls` lists the files in your current directory, and `cd` allows you to navigate up or down the directory system.
 To move down a directory type `cd directoryname`.
 Type `ls` to see what files/folders are in this current directory.
 To move back one directory type `cd ..`.
 With this simple set of commands you can easily navigate between your project folders and use Git.

+## Using Git
+It takes time to get comfortable with Git, and to make it part of your everyday workflow.
+But remember, the early investment pays off with maintaining organized projects throughout development.

+There are excellent resources online, so just google your questions.
+You can start [here](https://guides.github.com/activities/hello-world/)

 ## Rules for NOAA users
 As NOAA users we are bound by a few rules: